vex-chat/vex-desktop/README.md

 -   nodejs
 -   yarn

+you may also be interested in taking a look at our [javascript library](https://github.com/vex-chat/libvex-js)

 ## Cryptography Notice

 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.